-Keystone Local School District receives 42.43% of it's funding for the district from state dollars which is very beneficial to the overall operations for the education of our students.
+Keystone Local School District receives 42.35% of it's funding for the district from state dollars which is very beneficial to the overall operations for the education of our students.

-The current state budget, HB110, has now been updated for the November forecast using the Fair School Funding Plan.
-Future state budgets funding will need to be watched since, the full amount of the Fair School Funding Plan was not totally implemented with this budget and there is no guarantee for future increases in state budgets for FY24-FY27.
+The district administration is grateful for the changes in the current state budget HB110 as it has reduced the amount that was deducted for programs that were not within the district's control.
+However, the next state funding will be closely monitored as HB33 moves through the legislative process for FY24-25.
+Furthermore, future state budgets funding will need to be watched since, the full amount of the Fair School Funding Plan was not totally implemented with this budget and there is no guarantee for future increases in state budgets for FY26-FY27.